mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.0-Release-Notes.md

 when the filter is in whitelist mode (`action=allow`).
 This means that queries that don't use functions are allowed though in whitelist mode.

+#### Rule Names

+Rule names can no longer use punctuation in them and can consist only of alphanumeric characters, underscores and hyphens.

 ### Logging

 When known, the session id will be included in all logged messages.
 This allows